icon-project/documentation/howto/how-to-write-score-integration-test.md

 IconIntegrateTestBase class provides three functions

-1. Support python unittest
+1. Support Python unittest
    1. You can write and run the test method with prefix 'test_'
-   2. You can initalize and finalize the test by override setUp and tearDown method
+   2. You can initialize and finalize the test by override setUp and tearDown method

 2. Emulate ICON service for test
    1. Initialize ICON service and confirm genesis block